 Furthermore if it may be categorized as a specialization or product differentiation according to aspects of product characteristics according to fish species, then in the study area divided into the fish class inferior - normal (middle to lower) is the result of tangkaoan fish the middle of the sea by collected such as species of tuna, banyar, Putian, solop and others.
-While the upper-middle-class category is a fish species whose presence in the seabed section is captured by means of lures such as tengiri fish specialist, rock grouper, red grouper, dorang, snapper and others.
+While the upper-middle-class category is a fish specialist, rock grouper, red grouper, dorang, snapper and others.
 The more specialist, especially in the lonely fish months in the coastal area Payangan Ambulu, then it is a large shrimp specialist fish (lopter) much hunted by local fishermen through diving or fishing.
 In the lonely months of fish with big wave waves like today, many fishermen go to sea to lure nener (seed/lopter seed) is divided into three categories, namely: the type of stone, pearl and white where the price per tail can reach IDR 75.000, - at the fisherman level.